 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
-However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
+However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident accidentally, deliberately or recklessly damages the item or causes accelerated wear.